My Mental Health and Me: My Journey to Finding Words Again

 By Keah Brown

 My journey as a writer began when I was eight years old.
 I sat on a twin-sized bed in my room curled up with a green college-ruled notebook whose cover read, “Keep Out!
 Property of Keah Brown.”
 The contents ranged from poetry to songs and short stories — poorly written, I must admit, but necessary for my growth nevertheless.
-Inside this notebook were hopes and dreams I remain eager to fulfil and see come to fruition.
+Inside this notebook were hopes and dreams I remain eager to fulfill and see come to fruition.
 I let every emotion, feeling, and thought I had onto the page.
 The notebook was half diary, half creativity, and when inspiration struck, there it was under my white antique dresser, the best hiding spot I could think of, waiting for me.
 My love for the written word came early because my love for books and reading began early.
 In fact, one of my fondest memories of my childhood was reading the romance novels my aunt took out from the library when she was done reading them.
 I fell into the worlds of Sidney Sheldon, Nora Roberts, James Patterson, and Jude Deveraux long before I understood the entirety of what I was reading.
 In their worlds, the adventures were my respite, the chance to focus on the worries, realities, and experiences of others while pretending my own did not exist.

 I was an anxious child, in secret of course, always worrying about which person I loved, I would lose.
 I began spending my nights pleading with the universe to keep them safe, happy, and alive.
 On top of the worry surrounding losing my loved ones, I began to worry about what I believed was my inherent role as a burden to my family and friends because of my cerebral palsy.
 Disabled people are taught by society at large that our needs, however wide-ranging they might be, are enough to warrant a resentment that can lead to mistreatment and sometimes, in most horrific cases, death.
 So I did my best to make myself small.
 At night, I begged God to make me “normal” and, despite the unyielding love from my family and friends, I began to hate myself and resent that my prayers for normalcy were going unanswered.
 I was an anxious child who became an anxious adult who glommed onto the idea that my body made me unlovable — and ran with it.
 My first published pieces as a writer basked in my resentment and discomfort for my body, waxing poetic about how hard life was as a disabled person.
 I started therapy not long after (thank God) and realized what a disservice I had done to and for myself and the community.